Updates in Hospice and Palliative Medicine and Intensive Physician Board Review Course

-The University of Texas MD Anderson Cancer Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The University of Texas MD Anderson Cancer Center is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The University of Texas MD Anderson Cancer Center designates this live activity for a maximum of 26.25 AMA PRA Category 1 Credits™.
+The University of Texas MD Anderson Cancer Center designates this live activity for a maximum of 24.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CME Certificates and Attendance Verification Certificates

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 15.50 MOC points in the American Boardof Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+American Board of Internal Medicine: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 26.25 Medical Knowledge MOC points in the American Boardof Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.